TingFf/PicoCTF/ReverseEngineering/Keygenme/README.md

 7. Setting a break point.

 ![ScreenShot](https://imgur.com/C2fhrd3.png)
-8. Any input should works fine as long as its length 36.
+8. Any input should work fine as long as its length 36.

 ![ScreenShot](https://imgur.com/A6QU1L7.png)
 9. The flag is stored at $rbp-0x30.